rúllu

 information gathered on human spine anatomy ergonomics for slat width and spacing.

-artificial intelligence was not used in any capacity for creative decision-making or concept generation, and was primarily used for gathering ergonomic information.
+artificial intelligence was not used in any capacity for creative decision-making or concept generation.

 now this. now that.